YourWaifuIsShip/Azur-Lane-Guides/AL Tierless Guide.md

   * Deal +20% Damage to CV; also, U-81's torps have a 15% chance to inflict Flooding (DoT similar to Ignition; 3s ticks, multiple procs do not stack but refresh duration) for 24s.
   * Gain +40% Evasion; also, gain +7% Torp/Reload/Acc for every KMS sub in the fleet.

+* Skill (U-96):
+  * Gain +20% CritRate, and launch a barrage upon entering the battle.
+  * Grant +10% Accuracy and +15% CritDmg to all KMS subs; also, gain +6% Acc/Rld/Eva for every KMS sub in the subfleet.

 * Skill (U-101):
   * Gain +15% Accuracy; if *not* sortied as flagship U-101 moves roughly into facetorp range and hovers around there for 18s, falling back afterwards.
   * Grant +7% EvaRate and +7% Damage vs DD/CL to all KMS submarines in the fleet; gain +6% Torp/Reload for every KMS submarine in the fleet.